 Coconut Oil – Hoping to make this recipe vegan?
 We suggest swapping out the butter for coconut oil and even reducing the amount to only 1/3 cup.
 This will cut fat and take out any dairy in this recipe.

 Oat Flour – keep this recipe 100% gluten-free and use ground oat flour instead of white whole wheat.
+You can also try an all-purpose gluten-free flour.
 We suggest subbing 1:1.

 - 4 cups pitted Bing cherries, halved

 - 1/3 cup orange juice (option to sub water)